cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/cipher-suites/customize-cipher-suites.md

 Cloudflare uses the [hostname priority logic](/ssl/reference/certificate-and-hostname-priority/) to determine which setting to apply.

-ECDSA is prioritized over RSA and Cloudflare preserves the specified cipher suites in the order they are set.
+ECDSA cipher suites are prioritized over RSA, and Cloudflare preserves the specified cipher suites in the order they are set.
 This means that, if both ECDSA and RSA are used, Cloudflare presents the ECDSA ciphers first - in the order they were set - and then the RSA ciphers, also in the order they were set.

 ## Set up